 Together, these vitamins have a synergistic effect.

-A large study confirmed the power of this pairing for preventing memory loss and lowering the risk of developing Alzheimer’s and dementia by 60%.
-(9)
+A large study confirmed the power of this pair for preventing memory loss and lowering the risk of developing Alzheimer’s and dementia by 60%.

-A meta analysis of studies found that a diet rich in vitamins C and E was linked to a 20-25% decreased risk of Alzheimer’s disease.
-(10)
+A meta analysis of studies found that a diet rich in vitamins C and E is linked to a significantly reduced risk of Alzheimer’s disease.

 4. Heavy Metal Detoxification

-Mercury gets into our systems from seafood and from amalgam (“silver”) dental fillings.
+Mercury gets into our bodies from seafood and from amalgam (“silver”) dental fillings.

 Aluminum in the brain has long been suspected of contributing to Alzheimer’s.

-It easily leeches from aluminum cookware and is also found in deodorants and antacids.
+It easily leeches from aluminum cookware and is also found in antiperspirants and antacids.

 Glutamate is a naturally occurring brain chemical, but too much of it is definitely not a good thing.

-In excess, it becomes a excitotoxin — it literally excites brain cells to death.
-(13)
+In excess, it becomes an excitotoxin — a substance that literally excites brain cells to death.

-Too much glutamate contributes to numerous neurological disorders including Parkinson’s, Alzheimer’s, Huntington’s, ALS and multiple sclerosis.
-(14)
+Too much glutamate contributes to numerous neurological disorders, including Parkinson’s, Alzheimer’s, Huntington’s, ALS, and multiple sclerosis.

 6. Improved Circulation

-Increased blood flow delivers more oxygen and nutrients to your brain, keeping it properly nourished.
+Increased blood flow delivers more oxygen and nutrients to the brain, keeping it properly nourished.

 Best Food Sources of Vitamin C